 Electronic supplementary material

 Additional file 1: Table S1.: Baseline characteristics among non-diabetic and diabetic subjects by body mass index and sex.
-Table S2.
 Baseline characteristics of participants by sex-specific anthropometric measures of abdominal obesity*.
 Table S3.
 Multivariate-adjusted hazard ratios for cardiovascular disease mortality in men and women by body mass index categories, stratified by cohort*.
 Table S4.
 Multivariate-adjusted hazard ratios for cardiovascular disease mortality in men and women by body mass index categories: impact of omitting each cohort from the analysis*.
 Table S5.
 Multivariate-adjusted hazard ratios for cardiovascular disease mortality in men and women by body mass index categories.
 Table S6.
 Multivariate-adjusted hazard ratios and their 95% confidence intervals for cardiovascular disease (CVD) mortality in men and women by body mass index categories or sex-specific categories of anthropometric measures of abdominal obesity.
 Table S7.
 Mortality rate per 10 000 person-years and multivariate-adjusted hazard ratios for cardiovascular disease mortality in men and women by body mass index categories or sex-specific categories of anthropometric measures of abdominal obesity, excluding the first five years of follow-up (n= 42 273).
 (DOCX 148 KB)